kyma-project/kyma/docs/01-overview/main-areas/application-connectivity/README.md

 Depending on your use case, Application Connectivity works in one of the two modes:
 - **Standalone mode** (default) - a standalone mode where Kyma is not connected to [Compass](https://github.com/kyma-incubator/compass)
-- **Compass mode** - using [Runtime Agent](ra-01-runtime-agent-overview.md) and integration with [Compass](https://github.com/kyma-incubator/compass) to automate connection and registration of services using mTLS certificates.
+- **Compass mode** - using [Runtime Agent](ra-01-runtime-agent-overview.md) and integration with [Compass](https://github.com/kyma-incubator/compass) to automate connection and registration of services using mTLS certificates